gardenlinux/gardenlinux/docs/architecture/decisions/0002-dists-can-never-change-retroactively.md

 ## Decision

 With the exception of `next` distributions, all apt distributions must be immutable.
-Any apt distribution used to bootstrap its corresponding Garden Linux version should never be altered retroactively.
+Any apt distribution used to bootstrap its corresponding Garden Linux version must never be altered retroactively.

 ## Consequences